 Wise (formally Transferwise) is a financial technology company which has been an important partner for us for years.
 With the U.S. market currently accounting for around 80% of the site’s bookings, we’re able to benefit from Wise’s competitive exchange rates as it continues to expand in America and other international markets.

-10. Updating software to provide exceptional customer service
+10. Providing top software to streamline exceptional customer service

 When COVID-19 suddenly ushered in a time of unprecedented disruption, we needed to adapt quickly to solve the new challenges facing the operations of our Customer Service team.